 Please note: when you choose to add all skills sets, remember to refresh your page after saving your changes.

 Scroll down to Content Settings.
 Here you can set what type of content will populate your AI-based channel.
-Select one or more of the available options:
+Select one of the available options, or both of them:

 - Formal Content.
 The channel will collect and show formal courses according to the skills selected by each user.
 You can assign skills to courses from the Course Management area.
 Learn more on how to assign skills to courses.